 China is one of the Four Ancient Civilizations (alongside Babylon, India and Egypt), according to Chinese scholar Liang Qichao (1900).
 It boasts a vast and varied geographic expanse, 3,600 years of written history, as well as a rich and profound culture.
 Chinese culture is diverse and unique, yet harmoniously blended — an invaluable asset to the world.

-Our China culture guide contains information divided into Traditions, Heritage, the arts, Festivals, Language, and Symbols.
+Our China culture guide contains information divided into Traditions, Heritage, Arts, Festivals, Language, and Symbols.
 Topics include Chinese food, World Heritage sites, China's Spring Festival, Kungfu, and Beijing opera.

 China's national heritage is both tangible and intangible, with natural wonders and historic sites, as well as ethnic songs and festivals included.